Crystals for set-valued decomposition tableaux: First construction

 Fix a strict partition $\lambda$ and $T \in \SetDTab(\lambda)$.
 The \defn{reverse row reading word} of $T$ is the word $\revrow(T)$ formed by iterating over the boxes of $T$ in the reverse row reading word order (starting with the last box of the first row and proceeding row by row, reading each row right to left), and listing the entries of each box in decreasing order.
 Define $\weight(T) = \weight(\revrow(T))$.
 For example, if

-then $\revrow(T) = 432\hs 321\hs 4\hs 3\hs 1$ and $\weight(T) = (2,2,3,2).$
+then $\revrow(T) = 432 321 4 3 1$ and $\weight(T) = (2,2,3,2).$

 Fix $i \in \PP$.
-Replace each $i$ in $\revrow(T)$ by a ``)" and each $i+1$ by a ``(".
-A letter in $\revrow(T)$ is \defn{$i$-unpaired} if it is equal to $i$ or $i+1$ but does not belong to a matching pair of parentheses.
+Consider the word formed by replacing each $i$ in $\revrow(T)$ by a ``)" and each $i+1$ by a ``(".
+We define a letter in $\revrow(T)$ to be \defn{$i$-unpaired} if it is equal to $i$ or $i+1$ but does not belong to a matching pair of parentheses in this modified word.